8. Prediction Intervals for Data Streams#

 fried_stream = Fried()

-• Current available prediction interval learners require a regressive base model to work
+• Currently available prediction interval learners require a regressor base model.

 [2]: